NicholasAntoniadesEngineer/alpaca_trader/README.md

   of use of codebase. make it clear what sections to work on for trying new stratergies
 - something to notify that the aplication is running with and to count how many instances are running
-- logging currently has an issue, it could be because of the current blocking implementation
 - clear implementation for the signal analysis
 - clear logging for the marget gate thread, fix implementation
-- update trade to use a realistic stsrting capital
+- update trade to use a realistic starting capital
-- once abstracted sufficiently could the tradine stratergy come froma stratergy.csv so you wouldnt even need to compile, and the stratergy is not spart of the codebase. easier for stratergy testing
+- once abstracted sufficiently could the trading stratergy come froma stratergy.csv so you wouldnt even need to compile, and the stratergy is not spart of the codebase. easier for stratergy testing
-- Can the current interface turn into a cmd line controller interface? will logging need to change? with background threads you could either show whats being logged or a menu interface.
+- Can the current interface turn into a cmd line controller interface?
   Can manually test some configurations and then save the config.
   What open source cmd line libraries are there or do I make my own.
-- update make to add git commit and branch name to built .exe